 PLEASE don’t ever start a sentence with “Dave Ramsey says…”.
 Who cares what Dave Ramsey says?
 You’d be a fool to buy every get-rich-quick idea on midnight cable or to believe that what you hear on the news is a true representation of what life looks like in every city.
 You need to learn about these things for yourself.

 I hope this podcast doesn’t TELL you how to live but that it shows you how money really works, kind of like taking a shop class consisting of Excel spreadsheets.
 You could get by without listening to my show or ever taking a financial literacy course, but if you want to speak into someone’s life with authority and a true knowledge about personal finance then you need to learn.

 What you can do to learn without 4-years of college

 Take a financial literacy course.
 April if Financial Literacy month, maybe you can find a free class being offered in your state such as Money Smart Week offered by the Federal Reserve Bank of Chicago.

 Read some books.
 I recommend the Millionaire Next Door, the Total Money Makeover (no surprise there), or a fun one called The Wealthy Barber.
-There are a bunch of great ones I recommend in the “SOS Library” page of my website.

 Top 50 Money Topic Checklist